Ready for an amazing 2 days in Porto? This guide for one of the best cities in Northern Portugal has got you covered!

 Sao Bento Station is one of the top things to do on every Porto itinerary.
 But why visit a train station?

-Believe me, Sao Bento is not just any station.
-Upon entrance, its main hall boasts an impressive collection of more than 20,000 azulejo tiles, each one meticulously hand-painted by the renowned Portuguese artist, Jorge Colaço.
+Believe me, it’s not just any station.
+Its main hall features over 20,000 azulejo tiles.
+Each tile is meticulously hand-painted by the renowned Portuguese artist Jorge Colaço.

 These tiles vividly portray significant moments in Portugal’s history, such as royal events, wars, and the evolution of transportation.